🔤 What is a token?

 1. Choose the right model for each task

-Don't use a Ferrari to buy bread.
-Use a budget model for simple tasks and reserve premium models for complex cases.
+Don't take a Ferrari to buy bread.
+Use an economical model for simple tasks and save premium models for complex cases.

 2. Optimize your prompts